Relative Entropy Pathwise Policy Optimization: Relative Entropy Pathwise Policy Optimization

-Auxiliary tasks \citep{jaderberg_reinforcement_2017} are often used to stabilize feature learning in environments with sparse rewards, as the lack of reward signal can prevent the value function from learning meaningful representations \citep{voelcker_can_2024}.
-We find that they are especially impactful when we decrease the number of samples used in each update batch to a minimum (see \autoref{sec:ablations}).
+\paragraph{Auxiliary tasks} Auxiliary tasks \citep{jaderberg_reinforcement_2017} can stabilize features in environments with sparse rewards, where the lack of a reward signal can prevent learning meaningful representations via the Q learning objective \citep{voelcker_can_2024}.
+For REPPO, auxiliary tasks are especially impactful when we decrease the number of samples used in each update batch (see \autoref{sec:ablations}).
+We provide a discussion of this auxiliary task setup, including the loss function, in \autoref{app:aux_task}.